mohamedriyaz-07/Diabetes-Project/README.md

-#### Mr. Hirthick have successfully completed a groundbreaking project over the course of 2 months, focusing on Startup-Company-Machine-Learning with Streamlit .
+#### Mr. Mohamed riyaz have successfully completed a groundbreaking project over the course of 2 months, focusing on Startup-Company-Machine-Learning with Streamlit .
 This collaborative effort showcases their expertise in  machine learning, and software development.